 Our older married kids get a gift card to one of their favorite stores or restaurants.
 Our son John is a new homeowner so he loves Home Depot gift cards.

-Are they Financially Responsible?
-One thing to keep in mind is whether giving cash as a gift will help our hinder.
-If your child is irresponsible with money or has an addiction or other emotional spending issue, cash may not be a good gift.
+If your child is irresponsible with money or has an addiction or another emotional spending issue, cash may not be a good gift.

-If they are financially reponsible and we know they are saving toward a goal, we would give cash with a note that encourages them toward reaching that goal.
+If they are financially responsible and we know they are saving toward a goal, we would give cash with a note that encourages them toward reaching that goal.

 Sometimes we Give Gift Cards